rampsgindia-DL/bdd-yolo-object-detection/README.md

 - Bounding box anomaly detection
 - Interactive dashboard
 - Visualization of sample images

-For fast execution, analysis is done on first 28 images only.

----
+Initially, for checking the function of the code, the analysis was done for 28 images and later used more number of images for prediction.
 ## 4. Dataset Conversion (JSON → YOLO)

 Script: